 If you suffer from migraines, sinus pain, or puffy eyes, you’ll want to try the IMAK eye pillow, which is filled with tiny ergoBeads that conform to your face and give a gentle massaging effect.
 Pop it in the freezer for cooling relief and to help with puffy or swollen skin.

 Weighted blankets are thought to provide a calming effect, which can reduce anxiety and help with insomnia—and are very trendy right now.
 But for a more travel-friendly version, try a weighted sleep mask like the NodPod, which uses microbeads as a form of deep-pressure touch therapy to help you sleep better and to alleviate stress.

 Alaska Bear Sleep Masks

 The Alaska Bear sleep masks are a cult favorite on Amazon, with a 4.5-star rating and nearly 10,000 customer reviews—and certain colors are only $5.99 price at time of writing.
-The sleep masks have an adjustable headband that will fit any head size and can even fit the plane’s CPAP oxygen masks underneath, if needed.
+The sleep masks have an adjustable headband that will fit any head size.
 A small flap by the nose can be flipped for extra light-blocking power.